gqswang/cloud-mdk-samples/Showcase_Apps/AICoreApp/MDKGenAI.mdkproject/README.md

 This project serves as a demo app for consuming SAP AI Core and SAP HANA Vector DB services using the SAP Mobile Development Kit (MDK).
 It demonstrates the following use cases:

-1. Extracting meter readings from images.
+1. Extracting meter readings from images
 2. Detecting anomalies using images.
 3. Generating operations based on text-described anomalies.
 4. Auto-filling forms using speech-to-text conversion.